-- Influenza Yearly for all children ages 6 months and up, if no contraindications - COVID-19 Children ages 5-17 should get the twodose Pfizer vaccine as well as a booster.
+Children ages six months and up should get vaccinated following CDC guidance.
 (While the vaccine may not be available at the practice where your child is seen, the office can assist you in getting your child's vaccinations scheduled near you.)